lukasvrenner/turtls/README.md

 # turtls 🐢

-## A work-in-progress TLS 1.3 dynamic library with C bindings
+## A work-in-progress TLS 1.3 dynamic library

-In addition to the main TLS code, this repository contains the crypto library used in turtls.
-It can be found at `./crylib/`.
+Note: Although turtls is written in Rust, it only provides a C API.

 WARNING: This code has not been audited.
 Use it at your own risk.
 ================================================================

 ## Project Goals
 1. Learn about cryptography and computer networks.
 This project is first and foremost educational.
-2. Simplicity.
-This library only contains a few functions in its API:
+2. Simplicity. turtls only contains a few functions in its API:
 - `turtls_generate_config`: Generate the default configuration struct.
 - `turtls_alloc`: Allocate the connection state buffer.
 - `turtls_free`: Free the connection state buffer.